 Ross Flowers, Ph.D. is an experienced international sport and performance psychologist, executive coach, author and speaker.
 He is a partner in Giles Consulting Group, and the director of sports and performance psychology for the Los Angeles Clippers.
+Dr. Ross Flowers is the mental health clinician for the Los Angeles Rams and consults with the UCLA track and field program.
 He has experience as a leadership development coach for the Center for Creative Leadership, psychologist in the California Department of Corrections and Rehabilitation, and sport psychology instructor.
 Ross designs, teaches, and implements skills development programs for culturally diverse individuals, teams and organizations.
 Ross is also the author of Introducing Your Child to Sports: An Expert’s Answers to Parents’ Questions about Raising a Healthy, Balanced, Happy Athlete.

 As a leadership development and executive coach, Ross administers and interprets assessments, conceptualizes growth opportunities, builds coaching relationships, and provides custom mentor-coach and leadership development opportunities for business managers and executives.
 His experiences working with an international clientele of government, for-profit and non-profit companies provide Ross with a uniquely diverse skill set.
 Ross’s breadth and depth of experiences help him engage diverse issues, and integrate meaningful skills to reach impactful solutions.